sreejithks1407/Football-match-day-squad-builder/README.md

 # LearnGitHubActions
-Repository created to learn GitHub Actions by doing
+This repository is created at first to learn just GitHub Actions.

+But through this repository, now I'm going to create a project focused on creating match day squad for football teams.